 - A fair mind and an openness to interpreting the world in new ways;

 - A deep and abiding appreciation for social justice;

 - A belief in the concept of universal adult suffrage and in the principle of one person, one vote as the bedrock of our democracy;

 - A respect for the equality, dignity, and value of all people;

 - An understanding of and respect for the sovereignty of Native Nations;

 - A determination to ensure the laws are instituted for the equal benefit, security, and protection of all people; and

 - An aversion to denying any person or group their civil, human, or political rights based on race, color, creed, ability, gender, sexual identification, or national origin.

-United for a Fair Economy's Executive Director, Jeannette Huezo added: “Our democracy is increasingly pluralistic.
+United for a Fair Economy's Executive Director, Jeannette Huezo, who has signed the letter, added: “Our democracy is increasingly pluralistic.
 It is important that members of the Supreme Court understand that in modern American life people think and act in different ways and this diversity of experience and perspective is now a hallmark of our society.”